-The Vulnerable timber tree Mimusops bagshawei was likely observed during fieldwork in 2023 for the Uganda TIPAs project, although it was not possible to collect material to confirm this determination.
+Vulnerable timber tree Mimusops bagshawei was likely observed on fieldwork in 2023 for the Uganda TIPAs project, although it was not possible to collect leaf or fertile material to confirm this determination.
 This fieldwork did, however, find a new record of Massularia acuminata and Rytigynia bagshawei var. lebrunii for both Uganda and the Flora of Tropical East Africa region.
 There are likely several more plant species that are of botanical significance at this site.
 Further research is needed, particularly in harder to access sections, to fully categorise its biodiversity importance.

-In addition to species of conservation importance, Kasyoha-Kitomi is also a key site for the conservation of nationally threatened medium altitude evergreen moist forest.
-Kasyoha-Kitomi CFR has the second largest area of this forest nationally, representing 16.6% of the national resource.
-Most of the threatened species at this site are associated with this habitat, so protection of medium altitude evergreen moist forest will concurrently support conservation outcomes for these species.
+In addition to species of conservation importance, Kasyoha-Kitomi is also a key site for the conservation of Lake Victoria drier peripheral semi-evergreen Guineo-Congolian rainforest.
+This habitat has been assessed as Critically Endangered nationally (Richard et al., In review), and is thought to have been more widespread in western Uganda.
+Kasyoha-Kitomi CFR is one of the best sites nationally for conserving this species.